vijaysaravanan1812/placemet_training/Array/Week1/README.txt

 12) Convert the sorted array to wave array
 13) Push all zeros to end of array
 14) Implement two stacks in array
+15) Suffix sum
+16) prefix sum
+17) Equilibrium index of array
+18) Find a Subarray with zero
+19)